PromptFuzz/PromptFuzz/README.md

     },
     /// Fuse the programs in seeds to fuzzers.
     FuseFuzzer {
-        /// transfrom fuzzer with constaints
+        /// transform fuzzer with constraints
         #[arg(short, default_value = "true")]
         use_cons: bool,
         /// the number of condensed fuzzer you want to fuse